-Twillingate Masonic Temple is a two-and-a-half storey fraternal building.
+Twillingate Masonic Lodge is a two-and-a-half storey fraternal building.
 Sitting on an open grassy lot on Main Street in Twillingate, NL, this wooden structure is built in the Classic Revival tradition of many Masonic buildings.
 The designation is confined to the footprint of the building.

 Statement of Significance

 Twillingate Masonic Lodge was designated a Registered Heritage Structure by the Heritage Foundation of Newfoundland and Labrador in 1998 due to its aesthetic, historic and cultural value.

 Twillingate Masonic Lodge was built as a meeting place for the Freemasons, an international fraternal organization.
 Freemasons in Newfoundland received their first warrant in 1746.
 The Twillingate Lodge was constituted in 1889, with permission from the Grand Lodge of England.
 Until the Twillingate Masonic Lodge was built, members met in in the local court house (now no longer standing).
 Construction of the Lodge began in 1906, with Joshua Roberts as builder.
 Poor conditions prevented the ceremonial laying of the cornerstone at the beginning of construction.
 Rather unusually, the rest of the wooden building was built around the gap and the cornerstone put into place with proper Masonic ceremony during the dedication of the completed building in 1907.
 The Lodge has served Freemasons in the Twillingate area ever since.
 When not in use for Masonic meetings, the building hosts a variety of community events from craft fairs to concerts.